schellingerhout/schellingerhout.github.io/_posts/2017-07-30-getting-started-with-r9.md

 ## What is a list?

 A `list` object allows us to maintain a a list objects of various types.
-We can mix different values of different types in a 1 list structure similar to what you find in a `vecotor` but without the restrictions of holding a single type.
+We can mix different values of different types in a 1 dimensional list structure similar to what you find in a `vecotor` but without the restrictions of holding a single type.

 ## Constructing a data frame